insert alt tag

 DJI L1 RTK and Base Station Satellite Data Acquisition

-The D-RTK 2 Base Station or connection to NTRIP are both options available to receive positional corrections - something that is necessary for the L1.
+The or connection to NTRIP are both options available to receive positional corrections - something that is necessary for the L1.

 Go to camera view in DJI Pilot, select ···, then RTK, choose the RTK service type and ensure the status of RTK positioning and heading both display FIX.